Amanda Jelks: Estate Planning, Probate Lawyer

 What is Probate?

 Probate is the legal process to transfer assets from a deceased person to their heirs or beneficiaries.

 Oftentimes, people think that having a will means that they won’t have to go through probate court.
 Unfortunately, that’s not true.
 Even the word "probate" means "to prove a will".
 Wills in Tennessee mean nothing until a court says they do.

 What does it mean to be the executor, administrator or personal representative?

 It depends on the type of administration you are doing.
-If there are assets valued at $50,000 or higher, or if there is real estate regardless of the value, the probate will take at least twelve months from the date of death to complete the process in court.
+Under Tennessee law, if there are assets valued at $50,000 or higher, or if there is real estate regardless of the value, the probate process ordinarily takes at least twelve months from the date of death to complete the process in court.
 If the only thing your loved one left behind is real estate or if they left behind assets worth less than $50,000 in value, then you may have the option of doing a less complicated form of probate regarding your particular case.

 If your loved one leaves behind assets that are either (1) solely in their name or (2) don’t have beneficiaries listed on them, you will almost certainly need to probate their estate in court.